West Perrine, Florida: History

 Prior to the 2000 census it was part of Perrine.
 The other part of Perrine became the East Perrine CDP for the 2000 census and is now part of the incorporated Village of Palmetto Bay.
 West Perrine is still an unincorporated area, although some residents have discussed the possibility of incorporating Perrine.
 The name derives from a land grant issued to the heirs of Henry Perrine, an agriculturist (among other things).

 Geography

-West Perrine is located 16 mi southwest of downtown Miami at (25.605133, -80.361899).
+West Perrine is located 16 mi southwest of downtown Miami.
 It is bordered to the north by Palmetto Estates, to the east by Palmetto Bay, to the southeast by Cutler Bay, to the south by South Miami Heights, and to the west by Zoo Miami.

 According to the United States Census Bureau, the CDP has a total area of 1.8 sqmi, all of it land.

 U.S. Route 1 (Dixie Highway) forms the eastern border of the community.
 It leads northeast into Miami and southwest 12 mi to Homestead.